 Of course there are also things like sleep regressions, teething, illness, and random off-nights.
 Make sure your baby has a true habit of waking up too early before messing with their sleep schedule.

-More than likely, a good sleep schedule and a good sleep routine can help curb those early morning wakeups.
+The good news is that a good sleep schedule and a good sleep routine can often help curb those early morning wakeups.

 Eliminate Short Naps with a Predictable Sleep Routine

 Take away the stress of figuring out your baby’s sleep needs.
 With the Baby Sleep Schedule Binder, you’ll get sleeping and feeding schedules that you can implement for every age, even if you currently have no routine in place.
 Check out the Baby Sleep Schedule Binder here.

 - 10 Reasons Your Baby Hates the Crib (And How to Help Them) - September 26, 2023

 - 55 Cute and Creative Ways to Tell Your Husband You’re Pregnant - September 22, 2023